-By the age of 11, Walton was orphaned and she continued to pick cotton, receiving little formal education, until moving to Memphis to clean houses.
-In 1952, Walton and her future husband Robert ‘Paps’ Taylor moved to Chicago with only “35 cents and a box of Ritz crackers,” (in their own words).
-In Chicago, Koko, now Mrs. Robert Taylor, continued to clean houses, but increasingly became absorbed with Chicago’s blues scene and she began to sing with the local bands of the nightclubs.
+By the age of 11, Walton was orphaned.
+She continued to pick cotton, receiving little formal education, until moving to Memphis to clean houses.
+In 1952, Walton and her future husband Robert “Paps” Taylor moved to Chicago with only “35 cents and a box of Ritz crackers,” (in their own words).
+In Chicago, she continued to clean houses, but, increasingly, she became absorbed in Chicago’s blues scene and began singing with local bands at nightclubs.

-In 1962, Taylor was spotted by composer Willie Dixon and he quickly arranged for her to be signed to Chess Records.
-Dixon also produced her 1965 hit ‘Wang Dang Doodle,’ which was arguably her most popular record.
+In 1962, Taylor was spotted by composer Willie Dixon, and he quickly arranged for her to be signed to Chess Records.
+Dixon also produced her 1965 hit, “Wang Dang Doodle,” which was arguably her most popular record.
 In 1967, she visited Europe as part of the American Folk Blues Festival, marking the beginning of her international appeal.
-In 1969, when Chess Records was faltering, Taylor’s contract was terminated and she was forced to return to domestic service.
-But in 1975 she signed with Alligator Records with whom she would release nine albums between 1978-2007, eight of which were Grammy nominated.
+In 1969, when Chess Records was faltering, Taylor’s contract was terminated, and she was forced to return to domestic service.
+But, in 1975, she signed with Alligator Records, where she would release nine albums between 1978 and 2007, eight of which were Grammy nominated.

-Taylor also appeared in films, such as Wild at Heart and The Blues Brothers, and made countless television appearances.
+Taylor appeared in films such as Wild at Heart and The Blues Brothers and made countless television appearances.
 She also received more blues music awards than any other artist, male or female.
-In 1993, she received the Legend of the Year Award and March 3rd was declared ‘KoKo Taylor Day’ by Chicago Mayor Richard M. Daley.
+In 1993, she received the Legend of the Year Award and March 3rd was declared “KoKo Taylor Day” by Chicago Mayor Richard M. Daley.
 In 1997, she was included in the Blues Foundation’s Hall of Fame and in 1999 was awarded the Blues Foundation’s Lifetime Achievement Award.
 Throughout her career, Taylor performed with such musical legends as Muddy Waters and B.B.
 King.